home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

 When connecting to your device for the first time, a dialog will appear on your Android TV / Fire TV asking you to approve the connection.
 Check the box that says "always allow connections from this device" and hit OK.
 </div>

+### 1. Python ADB Implementation

+The default approach is to connect to your device using the `adb-shell` Python package.
+As of Home Assistant 0.101, if a key is needed for authentication and it is not provided by the `adbkey` configuration option, then Home Assistant will generate a key for you.

+Prior to Home Assistant 0.101, this approach did not work well for newer devices.
+Efforts have been made to resolve these issues, but if you experience problems then you should use the ADB server option.

-### 1. ADB Server
+### 2. ADB Server

-You can use an ADB server to connect to your Android TV and Fire TV devices.
+The second option is to use an ADB server to connect to your Android TV and Fire TV devices.

 For Hass.io users, you can install the [Android Debug Bridge](https://github.com/hassio-addons/addon-adb/blob/master/README.md) addon.
 Using this approach, Home Assistant will send the ADB commands to the server, which will then send them to the Android TV / Fire TV device and report back to Home Assistant.
 To use this option, add the `adb_server_ip` option to your configuration.
 If you are running the server on the same machine as Home Assistant, you can use `127.0.0.1` for this value.

-### 2. Python ADB Implementation

-The second option is to connect to your device using the `adb-shell` Python package.
-As of Home Assistant 0.101, if a key is needed for authentication and it is not provided by the `adbkey` configuration option, then Home Assistant will generate a key for you.

-Prior to Home Assistant 0.101, this approach did not work well for newer devices.
-Efforts have been made to resolve these issues, but if you experience problems then you should use the ADB server option.

 ## ADB Troubleshooting